nqvinh00/ComicDownloader/readme.md

 # Comic Downloader
-Download comics from some websites
+Download comics from some websites.